 Collaborative project on thermal cameras in teaching

-Jesper Haglund at the Division of Physics Education Research has been awarded 170 000 kr for a project on thermal cameras in teaching in collaboration with the company FLIR.
+Jesper Haglund at the Division of Physics Education Research has been awarded 170 000 SEK for a project on thermal cameras in teaching in collaboration with the company FLIR.

 Jesper Haglund, working together with teachers, has developed opened-ended laboratory activities in thermodynamics, and studied how thermal cameras can be used in teaching.